Yale-BIM/f21-assignments/assignment-2/README.md

     Before publishing the Observation message, make sure to set its `header field`.
-The header field should have the same values as the header variable that passed to the publish_observation() function.
+The header field should have the same values as the header variable that is passed to the publish_observation() function.
 This will ensure that the time stamp and frame of the Observation message matches the time stamp and frame of the image that it was generated from.

     Once you think that your detect_visual_target.py node is properly detecting targets of a given color